ermiasgelaye/ETL-Project/README.md

 This project is designed to conduct a presentation of business information or Business Intelligence by extracting, transforming, and loading the top fastest-growing private companies in America for the last thirteen years (2007-2020).

 The purpose of this project was to build a database that demonstrates the changes in American top fastest-growing private companies through time.
-The database is built on by ingesting, combining, and restructuring data from three main sources into a conformed one Postgresql database.
+The database is built on by ingesting, combining, and restructuring data from three main data sources into a conformed one Postgresql database.
 The three sources of our data are [Inc 5000](https://www.inc.com/inc5000/), [Financial times ranking 500 2020](https://www.ft.com/americas-fastest-growing-companies-2020), and [Growjo Company API](https://growjo.com/company_api) for scraping fastest-growing companies in 2020.

 ### Data Extraction
 In this project we extracted, transformed, and loaded thirteen years (2007-2020) American top fastest-growing private companies.